Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 | braiins-os-firmware_zynq-dm1-g9_*.tar.bz2 | Dragon Mint T1 with G9 control board |
 | braiins-os-firmware_zynq-dm1-g19_*.tar.bz2 | Dragon Mint T1 with G19 control board |

-The image signature can be verified by GPG:
+You can check the downloaded file for its authenticity and integrity.
+The image signature can be verified by [GPG](https://www.gnupg.org/documentation/):

 ```bash
 gpg --search-keys release@braiins.cz